-- Coercion and Threats: Making or carrying out threats to hurt them, threatening to leave them, threatening suicide, threatening to call child welfare, making her drop charges, forcing her to do illegal things.
+- Coercion and Threats: Making or carrying out threats to hurt them, threatening to leave them, threatening suicide, threatening to call child welfare, making them drop charges, forcing them to do illegal things.

 - Intimidation: Making them afraid by using looks, gestures, throwing items, holding weapons, breaking property.

-- Emotional Abuse: Putting them down, making her feel bad about themselves, calling them names, calling them crazy, playing mind games, humiliation and embarrassment.
+- Emotional Abuse: Putting them down, making them feel bad about themselves, calling them names, calling them crazy, playing mind games, humiliation, and embarrassment.

-- Isolation: Controlling where they go, who they talk to.
+- Isolation: Controlling where they go or whom they talk to.
 Limiting their social life.
 Using jealousy to control them.